zhimsel/dotfiles/README.md

 If you would like to only link *some* of the files, simply remove the corresponding `.link` file.

-### Errors

-If you get an error about `zsh/git-prompt/dist` missing, this means that the zsh has detected you have haskell installed on your machine, but the haskell binaries for zsh-git-prompt have not been compiled.
-To fix this, simply `cd` into [lib/zsh/git-prompt](/lib/zsh/git-prompt) and run `cabal build`.

 ### License

 These files are licensed under the [MIT license](/LICENSE) and are freely available for any use.